Evanescent Electron Wave Spin: Evanescent electron wave spin sensing

 The conflicting pictures are illustrated in Fig.~\ref{fig:j03Dj3D}, which comprises two figures for the electron in the same quantum well of $R=10~\text {nm}$ and $U=0.01~\text eV$.

+The lower figure illustrates the particle spin interpretation by displaying the probability density and particle electron spin.
+In this framework, based on wave-particle duality and the probabilistic interpretation of quantum mechanics, the entire electron spin can tunnel out of the quantum well, but only with a certain probability.
+If a measurement detects the spin outside the quantum well, it implies that no electron with spin remains inside the well.

-The upper figure illustrates the wave spin picture by showing the spinning current density in all regions.
-The current density resembles the current density inside an infinite square well discussed previously~\citep{GaoJOPCO22}.
-Here, partial wave spin exists outside the quantum well but with full certainty.
+In contrast, the upper figure depicts the wave spin interpretation, showing the spinning current density across all regions.
+The current density is similar to that found inside an infinite square well, as discussed previously~\citep{GaoJOPCO22}.
+In this view, a portion of the wave spin is present outside the quantum well with complete certainty.
+Here, it is possible to measure partial spin without disturbing the wave inside the well.

-The lower figure depicts the particle spin picture by showing the probability density and particle electron spin.
-Here, full particle spin tunnels out of the quantum well but with partial certainty.

-The conflicting views reflect different interpretations of quantum mechanics, but resolving them has significant implications for emerging technology development, such as quantum computing.
-Quantum computing is generally regarded as a probabilistic process at the fundamental level due to the probabilistic interpretation of the wavefunction that describes the behavior of subatomic particles.
-By adopting the particle spin picture, which interprets spin as a local property pertaining to the particle electron, a spin-based quantum computer should also be considered as a probabilistic machine.

-However, the wavefunction that is supposed to provide the probability density $\psi ^{\dagger }\psi$ is deterministic itself since it is a vector in the Hilbert space.
-Consequently, the charge density $e\psi ^{\dagger }\psi$ and current density $ec\psi ^{\dagger }\alpha \psi$ are deterministic observables.
-We have shown that the electron spin is a wave property that can be fully described by the current density.
-Therefore, the electron wave spin is also a deterministic property.
-It is our view that a quantum process or device based on the manipulation and probing of the electron wave spin is deterministic in nature rather than probabilistic.